idaholab/moose/framework/doc/content/getting_started/installation/mac_pre_req.md

 ## Prerequisites

 - Xcode Command Line Tools (CLT).
-To install CLT on your machine, open a terminal and run `xcode-select --install`.
+To install CLT on your machine, open a terminal and run:

+    `xcode-select --install`

     If you do not have CLT installed, you will be presented with a dialog box allowing you to install CLT.

 - Download and install [XQuartz](https://www.xquartz.org/)